qsmy41/tinystm/README.md

   architecture
 * Transactional read does not lock; transactional write locks and only release the locks after committing
+* `mask` is used for identifying the bits that the word must be updated.
+The value to be stored may not use up the entire word.
+  As such, by default its value is `~(stm_word_t) 0`.
+* `stm_tx_t`'s `start` and `end` properties:

+  `start` is checked against global clock to see if there are other concurrent transactions committed before the current transaction commits.

+  `end` ensures that a transaction reads from the latest committed write.
+  It is checked against the lock's timestamp.
+Lock's timestamp being larger than transaction's `end` means that a write operation in a concurrent transaction has been committed to that memory.

+    * In `read`, if all the other reads locations' locks are owned by the transaction, and they are reading from the latest version (`stm_wbetl_validate()`), we can extend the transaction's timestamp and proceed, otherwise abort.

+    * In `write`, it additionally checks if current transaction has previously read from the same location.
+If it does, abort immediately.

+      **Question**: What if reading the old value is intentional? e.g.
+      ```
+      a = x;
+      x = 1;
+      ```
+      Given the above transaction, it may be desired to read `a=0` instead of `a=1`.

 Q&A with Scenarios (`wbetl`)
 --------